top of page

 Why Does It Happen?

 The throwing motion requires a ton of power and coordination.
-The shoulder and elbow work together to create velocity, but if one area is weak, stiff, or unbalanced, the elbow takes the hit.
+The shoulder and elbow work together to create velocity.
+If one area is weak, stiff, or unbalanced, the elbow takes the hit.

 One key piece that often flies under the radar is something called the MER/ER ratio: